3RRQR/Ladzik/README.md

 <p>underneath</p>

-<p>and after it when a computer was a raspberry pi 4 and power was comming from powerbank</p>

 <h2>PCA9685.py and main.py are based on/copied from code published on https://www.waveshare.com/wiki/Motor_Driver_HAT in section "Demo".</h2>
-<p>that code is for controlling HAT attachment on raspberry pi zero 2 w that drives motors of a robot.</p>
+<p>That code is for controlling HAT attachment on raspberry pi zero 2 w that drives motors of a robot.</p>